 • Review the documentation spine annually against current state servicing requirements — regulations change and your file standards need to track with them.

-From where we sit as a servicer, the single most underestimated margin leak is the flat-fee structure on complex loans.
-A loan with active escrow management, a delinquent borrower, and quarterly investor reporting consumes four to six times the staff hours of a clean performing note — but servicers charge the same fee for both.
+The single most underestimated margin leak in private mortgage servicing is the flat-fee structure applied to complex loans.
+A loan with active escrow management, a delinquent borrower, and quarterly investor reporting consumes four to six times the staff hours of a clean performing note — but many servicers charge the same fee for both.
 The result is that growth actually compresses margins because the new loans coming in are disproportionately the complex ones that experienced lenders are offloading.
 Tiered fees are not a revenue optimization tactic; they are a survival mechanism for servicers who want to grow without subsidizing complexity with simplicity revenue.

 8. Track Per-Loan Cost as a Portfolio KPI